Telegram Stars Withdrawal: How to Cash Out

 The ad-reinvestment path works best when:

 3. TON price is low or falling.
 Cashing out when TON drops locks in a bad rate.
 Spending Stars on ads sidesteps crypto volatility entirely.
-Our Telegram ads earnings and CPM guide covers what those ad credits buy at different budget levels.

 The cash-out path wins when: